-to present the 2015 Delegate Assembly Handbook in preparation for the South Carolina School Boards Association's annual business meeting.
-The meeting will be held from 2 to 5 p.m., Saturday, December 5, 2015, at the Sonesta Resort on Hilton Head Island.
+to present the 2016 Delegate Assembly Handbook in preparation for the South Carolina School Boards Association's annual business meeting.
+The meeting will be held from 2 to 5 p.m., Saturday, December 3, 2016, at the Sonesta on Hilton Head Island.

 As a school board member and public official in South Carolina, you play a critical role in the decisions of this official Delegate Assembly.
-Delegates will convene on December 5 to make important decisions on behalf of governing boards and students in all 81 school districts.
+Delegates will convene to make important decisions on behalf of governing boards and students in all 81 school districts.
 They will elect the association's leadership and adopt positions on educational issues that reflect the philosophies of the membership.

 Take time to read the annual report and financial data.
-Encourage your board to review the resolutions presented in this booklet as an agenda item at your next meeting.
-Your discussion will offer valuable guidance to those serving as your delegates at the Delegate Assembly.
-Finally, plan to attend the annual business meeting on December 5.
+Encourage your board to review the candidate information and the proposed resolutions as an agenda item at your next meeting.
+The discussion can offer valuable guidance to those serving as your delegates to the assembly.
+Finally, plan to attend on December 3.
 Even if you are not an official delegate, you are invited to observe the meeting in a special visitor's section.
 Your involvement enables SCSBA to serve as the leading voice for public education and for public school governance in South Carolina.